 Missing Titanic sub rescue teams discover ‘debris field’ in search area

-First sign of the missing Titan submersible located by underwater vehicles close to the Titanic wreck
+Possible sign of the missing Titan submersible located by underwater vehicles close to the Titanic wreck

-A debris field was discovered within the missing Titan submersible search area near the Titanic by a remote operated vehicle, officials say.
+Debris was discovered near the site of the Titanic shipwreck by a remote operated vehicle (ROV) searching for the missing Titan submersible on Thursday morning, the US Coast Guard said.

-Experts within the search and rescue mission’s unified command are evaluating the information, the US Coast Guard’s Northeast command said.
+Experts within the search and rescue mission’s unified command are evaluating the debris field, the US Coast Guard’s Northeast command confirmed.

-It is unclear whether the debris was connected to the search for the Titan.
+It is unclear whether the debris is connected to the search for the Titan.
 The US Coast Guard has scheduled a press conference for 3pm EST.

-The discovery is the first possible sign of the Titan submersible since it vanished about 105 minutes after launching from the Polar Prince icebreaker research ship about 900 miles off the coast of Cape Cod on Sunday morning.
+The discovery is the first possible sign of the Titan submersible since it vanished 105 minutes after launching from the Polar Prince icebreaker research ship about 900 miles off the coast of Cape Cod on Sunday morning.

+The debris field was found on the seabed floor at a depth of about 4,000m by a Horizon Arctics’ ROV, officials said.

 A sweeping search effort involving Canadian Boeing P-8 Poseidon and C-130 Hercules reconnaissance aircraft, 10 vessels and underwater sonar buoys had been combing an area of the North Atlantic Ocean twice the size of Connecticut for the past several days.